LiDraco/pokemon-check/README.md

 - Sender # (Provided by Twilio)
 - Receiver #

+## Discord Webhook

+Copy the webhook link from discord and add it to your dotenv file
 ## Changing the site/element

 In order to change the site being monitored just replace the link in URL_TO_MONITOR.